• About Me

 Also, before I get ready for bed, I like to have a cup of tea.
 My favorites are chamomile and Lemon Balm tea.
 I love having something warm in my hands in the evening.
 Sipping the tea as I finish up my work signals for me to wind down and get to a good stopping place.

-Similarly , try to eat healthfully.
+Similarly, try to eat healthfully.
 Eat plenty of greens, fruit, vegetables, protein, and greens.
 When our body is supplied with the right nutrition, we are able to repair ourselves much better.
-I try to eat at least one vegetable, fruit, and green at each meal.
+I try to eat at least one vegetable, fruit, and greens at each meal.
 I notice that when I eat well, that I tend to sleep much better.
-So try to eat for your health and your sleep each day.
+So, try to eat for your health and your sleep each day.

 Lastly, we shall end with having a bedtime routine for optimal rest.
 Find a good time for you to turn off everything.
-Yes I mean everything, unless you are using your phone as your alarm.
+Yes, I mean everything, unless you are using your phone as your alarm.
 Turning off your computer and other electronic devices will signal your brain that it is time to rest.
 I like to turn off all my devices around nine-thirty to ten.
 So that I can have at least thirty minutes to an hour to write or journal.
-After turning off your devices, light a candle.
-Spray your bedsheets and pillow.
-Make your bed the most cozy place.
-A place that you are excited to lie and sleep in.
-And start winding down.
+After turning off your devices, light a candle and spray your bedsheets and pillow with lavender or any other herbal spray for relaxation.
+Make your bed the coziest place that you are excited to lie and sleep in.
+Then start the wind down process.
 Don’t force yourself to do anything.
 If you feel tired enough just by making your bed, then go to sleep.
-But if you still feel hyped from work then take the few minutes to unwind with a book And be sure to not get too engrossed into your book that you neglect your bedtime.
+But if you still feel hyped from work then take the few minutes to unwind with a book.
+However, be sure to not get too engrossed into your book that you neglect your bedtime.
 Try to be as strict as possible.
-Have a bedtime reminder if you find yourself dawdling.
-And go to sleep.
+Have a bedtime reminder if you find yourself dawdling and go to sleep.

 Sweet Dreams!